Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <figcaption>Fourth equation and constraint in pseudo-C.</figcaption>
 </figure>

-Again we will provide this as a constraint to Z3 in order to obtain more parts from the password, and as part of that, the correct password.
-I write next the equation used in this part of the code:
+Once again, we will use this equation as a constraint for Z3 to derive additional portions of the password and ultimately obtain the correct password.
+Here is the equation used in this section of the code:

 <h:math>
 ((password[0:4] * 2 + password[20:24]) - (password[8:12]*4)) - (password[16:20] >> 3) - (password[4:8] >> 3) = 0x4b5469c